chaitraleedatar/PCDR-Project/HOW_IT_WORKS.md

 - Wrong answer?
 Hint appears automatically
 - Stuck?
 Wait 6 seconds for a hint

-The tool is gentle - it helps you learn, not punish mistakes.
+The tool is gentle - it helps you learn, does not punish for mistakes.

 ## Why This Helps Dyslexic Students